davidar/peruse/test/medium-3.md

 ---
-title: Samantha and The Great Big Lie – John C. Welch – Medium
-author: John C. Welch
+author: 'John C. Welch'
 lang: en
+title: 'Samantha and The Great Big Lie – John C. Welch – Medium'
 ---

 How to get shanked doing what people say they want